Sefiraat/CrystamaeHistoria/README.md

 ![](https://github.com/Sefiraat/CrystamaeHistoria/blob/master/images/logo/logo_large.png?raw=true)

-Crystamae Historia is a Slimefun4 addon that adds a suite of magical spells and a progression system for crafting and unlocking new spells.
+Crystamae Historia is a Slimefun4 addon (currently a work in progress with much work left to do!) that adds a suite of magical spells and a progression system for crafting and unlocking new spells.

 Any major event or experience leaves its mark on the surrounding area.
 Historia allows you to harness this by drawing out the raw essence of these experiences from blocks.